Hello! I’m Robin – Chief Storyteller and Mess Maker at RobinLK Studios.

 In spite of my busy ‘daytime world,’ I’m truly an introvert masquerading in an extrovert’s world – with a brain that feels like 100 Internet tabs open at once.
 Do you know that feeling?

 It’s the quiet of the creative process that centers me again.
-One thing’s for sure: I am… Creative by Discovery.
+One thing’s for sure: I am… Creative by Discovery and Creating Toward Understanding.

 how the art-making process found me